Commercial Crime Insurance

 This often includes acts of forgery, and any instances of counterfeiting and impersonation that can do harm to your business.

-Commercial Crime Insurance Costs
+What Does Commercial Crime Insurance Cost?

 As with all other types of insurance, companies price fidelity bonds and related policies according to business risk and crime coverage amount.